Are you looking for a design job, but you have no portfolio yet?

 What’s more powerful than the resume?
 The portfolio.

-1. What is a portfolio?
+1. What is a Design portfolio?

-A portfolio is a compilation of the best of your work that you show to prospective employers when you apply for a job or an internship.
+A design portfolio is a compilation of the best of your work that you show to prospective employers when you apply for a job or an internship.

 Your portfolio is the best business partner you’ll ever have, and it should basically be able to talk to you.